 - Masters level applicants must have GRE scores in their Advanced Civil Schooling nomination packet, regardless of whether or not the university requires GRE for admission

-- GRE scores must be current within 5 years from the date of entry into the progra
+- GRE scores must be current within 5 years from the date of entry into the program

-- Minimum GRE scores of 500, 500 and 4.0; scores of 350 and 2.0 may be waived by request with justification from the officer's Career Division or Functional Area Manager (even if the applicant has been accepted into school the Advanced Education Programs Branch will not approve any officer with scores less than 350 and 2.0).
+- Minimum GRE scores of 153 (Verbal Reasoning), 144 (Quantitative Reasoning) and 4.0.
+Scores of 143, 138 and 2.0 may be waived by request with justification from the officer's Career Division or Functional Area Manager (even if the applicant has been accepted into school the Advanced Education Programs Branch will not approve any officer with scores less than 350 and 2.0).
 The test itself cannot be waived, only the score.

 - Certain personnel do not require GRE scores:

 - PhD applicants (unless university required)